ncatlab/nlab-content/pages/1502.md

    But in any case, it would be nice to have a discussion on how the "right definition" _implies_ that every object is isomorphic to a finite direct sum of representables.

-   Shouldn't you require that for simples, End(X,X) is a simple algebra, not necessarily the ground field?
+   __[[Chris Schommer-Pries]]__: Shouldn't you require that for simples, End(X,X) is a simple algebra, not necessarily the ground field?
 For example the category of H-modules where H is the quaternion algebra over the reals.
-Shouldn't this be semi-simple? -- Chris.
+Shouldn't this be semi-simple?

    =--